Harry Potter Books in Order: All 8 Books + Extras

 Theme Parks

-One of the biggest reasons Harry Potter feels larger than a book series is that fans can actually step into the Wizarding World at Universal’s theme parks.
-The Wizarding World of Harry Potter brings locations like Hogwarts Castle, Hogsmeade, and Diagon Alley to life with rides, shops, food, and details pulled straight from the books and films.
+One of the biggest reasons Harry Potter feels larger than a book series is that fans can step into the Wizarding World at Universal’s theme parks.
+The Wizarding World of Harry Potter brings locations like Hogwarts Castle, Hogsmeade, and Diagon Alley to life with rides, shops, food, and details pulled from the books and films.

 What is Harry Potter About?